Fanconi syndrome in dogs: causes, symptoms and treatment

 Labrador Retriever – Copper Storage Disease

-Although Fanconi syndrome does not occur in the typical genetic form in Labrador Retrievers as in Basenjis, they are susceptible to copper storage disease, which can cause similar symptoms.
-Copper storage disease leads to accumulation of copper in the liver, which can indirectly lead to impaired kidney function and Fanconi-like syndrome.
+Although Fanconi syndrome does not occur in Labrador Retrievers in the typical genetic form as in Basenjis, they are prone to a copper storage disease that can cause similar symptoms.
+This copper storage disease leads to an accumulation of copper in the liver, which can indirectly impair kidney function and result in a Fanconi-like syndrome.

 Other affected breeds for Fanconi syndrome in dogs

-Other breeds can also develop acquired Fanconi syndrome, usually from environmental toxins, poor nutrition, or as a side effect of medication.
+Other breeds can also develop acquired Fanconi syndrome, usually due to environmental toxins, poor nutrition, or as a side effect of medication.
 These breeds include:

 • Shih Tzu